muhammadjmifs/react-capstone-project/README.md

   -Pick again the same matching numbers until all numbers are green -Once all numbers are the same and green, You have won -Click restart to start again# react-tenzies-project

+  ## `Github`
+  To clone or view this App on github visit: https://github.com/muhammadjmifs/react-capstone-project